Adolescent and Young Adult Cancer Program

 Overview

-Adolescent and young adult (AYA) cancer patients face unique challenges and have specific needs.
+Adolescent and young adult (AYA) patients with cancer face unique challenges and have specific needs.
 Historically, oncology care has been divided between pediatric and older adult patients, creating additional challenges for AYAs as they navigate their cancer care while also balancing mental health, financial wellbeing, educational and career development goals, fertility, and social connection.

 The AYA program at Mass General Cancer Center was established to directly address the unique needs of our AYA population.
 We are developing clinical and psychosocial frameworks and creating social opportunities to improve the quality of life and outcomes for our patients.